harishlv777/Practical-App-3-Banking-CompClassifiers/README.md

 - Basic.4y, Basic.6y, Basic.9y: These education levels have relatively lower "yes" subscription rates.
 - University.degree: Shows a higher proportion of "yes" subscriptions compared to those with basic education.
 - Actionable Insight: Explore whether more detailed education-specific messaging would be beneficial.
 Those with university degrees may respond to different arguments than those with only basic education
+  #### The education column, being categorical, may need transformation for analysis or modeling.
+If it has a meaningful order, ordinal encoding can be used (e.g., assigning increasing values from 'illiterate' to 'university.degree'), while one-hot encoding is preferable if order doesn’t matter.
+The 'unknown' category should be handled by either dropping rare cases or replacing them with the mode.
+Additionally, grouping all "basic" education levels into a single category (e.g., "basic.education") can simplify analysis.
+The choice of encoding depends on the model and business needs.
+All other categorical columns look good and doesnt need any transformation
 ### default vs “y” subscription:
 - No (No credit in default): The vast majority fall into this category, and the "yes" subscription rate is relatively low.
 - Yes (Has credit in default): This very small group appears to have slightly higher subscription rates, however this is likely due to the small sample size.